Ross’ Pool Room Hot Bologna Sauce

 I’m going to call this basic BBQ sauce ‘done’.
 It’s my go-to basic sauce for everything from pulled pork to ribs to brisket to chicken or my favorite, rib tips.
 I also slather basic BBQ sauce on my grilled hot dogs and hamburgers.
 It’s also fantastic on BBQ chicken pizza!

 Also try my basic BBQ rub.
-Like this sauce from the legendary Myron Mixon, it’s great as is or use it as a base for your own flavors.
+Like this sauce, it’s great as is or use it as a base for your own flavors.

 Basic BBQ Sauce